Harlequin Flower or Sparaxis

-Lavendula or Lavender flowers (although not Spring bulb) but it's also blooming in Spring not in Summer.
+Lavendula or Lavender flowers (although not Spring bulb) but it's also blooming in Spring, not in Summer.
 Bluebell flowers were just perfectly accumulated more in 2011 due to longer beautiful cold Winter.

 Blaring sunset shining through our mini garden...
-Tulip names that you can spot in the garden are: Tulip Strong Gold (Bright Yellow); Tulip Barcelona (Purple Pink); Tulip Ad Rem (Bright Orange); Tulip Gerrit van der Valk (Red with a Yellow Edge); Tulip Striped Bellona (Yellow with striped Red) and others you cannot see in the picture.
+Tulip names that you can spot in the garden are: Tulip Strong Gold (Bright Yellow); Tulip Barcelona (Purple-Pink); Tulip Ad Rem (Bright Orange); Tulip Gerrit van der Valk (Red with a Yellow Edge); Tulip Striped Bellona (Yellow with striped Red) and others you cannot see in the picture.

-Again they are Bluebell flowers, Queen of the Night Tulip, Snowy Tulip and the Harlequin flowers of its kind in the garden - hopefully I can find other Harlequin colours for their long lost friends in Springtime!
+Again they are Bluebell flowers, Queen of the Night Tulip, Snowy Tulip and the Harlequin flowers of its kind in the garden - hopefully, I can find other Harlequin colours for their long lost friends in Springtime!

 More view of the Queen of the Night Tulips and the rest of its blooming sisters.
 The heart-shaped green leaves among those Queentulips are Gotu Kola (Arthritis Herb).
-The Gotu Kola are already accumulated before I bothered to find its name - I thought it's just a lovely ground cover plants in our frontage house without knowing it's a useful herb (anyway that's another post).
+The Gotu Kola are already accumulated before I bothered to find its name - I thought it's just a lovely ground cover plants in our frontage house without knowing it's a valuable herb (anyway that's another post).

 Thanks for watching and your time, this is Queen of the Night Tulip with all my Spring sensational blooming flowers!

 Here's a photo of mixed Sparaxis or Harlequin Flowers,

 which I don't have yet only the one I mentioned above.